 Naturally, over time the composition of the team will change.
 Typically, the initial phases will have a higher concentration of partner resource and specialist contractors, but as the project matures and knowledge transfer occurs, the balance shifts towards enhancing the internal team, with a reduction in the partner and contractor resource.
 See example below.

-For global implementations we recommend building internal capabilities to take over on the 2nd or 3rd role out.
-This way you have a strong template in place that’s been defined by the experts which can be replicated by an internal function, as the pitfalls and potential areas for failure already have been identified, and hopefully, addressed.
+For global implementations we recommend planning for internal capabilities to take over on the 2nd or 3rd role out.
+This way you have a strong template in place that’s been defined by the experts and can be replicated by an internal function as the pitfalls and potential areas for failure already have been identified, and hopefully, addressed.
 However, there are always challenges in any global rollout where different countries have different priorities and cultural influences, not to mention massively varied finance and tax implications.
 So, the need for localised input and support is often key.

 Building a Centre of Excellence